7 Natural DIY Beauty Treatments You Can Make With Fruit

 6) Skin-revitalizing Citrus Face Peel

 Navel oranges are a super source of AHAs & vitamin C- but did you know that this has been clinically proven to prevent wrinkles and fine lines?
 Yep, it's true!
 This peel works wonders because the egg yolk firms and moisturizes.
-The honey is a natural humectant; it pulls in moisture from its surrounding for added hydration.
-Plus, the citrus juice is a natural exfoliant that sloughs off dead skin cells, which encourages new cell production.
+In addition, they are a natural humectant; it pulls in moisture from its surrounding for added hydration.
+Finally, thee citrus juice is a natural exfoliant that sloughs off dead skin cells, encouraging new cell production.

 Thoroughly mix one egg yolk + 1 tsp honey + 1/8 cup of FRESH citrus juice (from lemon, lime, or orange) + 1 packet of plain gelatin.